-- Chloramphenicol binds to the ribosomal 50S subunit and inhibits protein synthesis. - The chloramphenicol resistance gene (Cm^r) codes for a protein known at the cat protein. - The cat protein is a tetrameric cytosolic protein that, in the presence of acetyl coenzyme A, catalyzes the formation of hydroxyl acetoxy derivatives of chloramphenical that are unable to bind to the ribosome. - Like with ampicillin, the Cm^r gene product destroys the antibiotic. - Additionally, the expression of cat protein is influenced (down regulated) by the presence of glucose in the media.
+- Chloramphenicol binds to the ribosomal 50S subunit and inhibits protein synthesis. - The chloramphenicol resistance gene (Cm^r) codes for a protein known at the cat protein. - The cat protein is a tetrameric cytosolic protein that, in the presence of acetyl coenzyme A, catalyzes the formation of hydroxyl acetoxy derivatives of chloramphenicol that are unable to bind to the ribosome. - Like with ampicillin, the Cm^r gene product destroys the antibiotic.